0-lucas/digital-garden/content/Mathematics/Calculus/Differentiation Optimization.md

 # What is it?

 One of the most popular applications for [[Differentiation]] is *optimization*, which translates to the **most optimal way** of doing something.
-Commonly, these problems can be reduced to finding the *maximum and minimum values o*f a function.
+Commonly, these problems can be reduced to finding the *maximum and minimum values* of a function.

+The concept of finding the *maximum and minimum* of a function is widely used in [[Machine Learning]] and [[Gradient Descent]] methods, to minimize the error of a given algorithm.
 ___
 # Minimum and maximum values